Introduction

 Figure 4, Illustration of the Broadcast Address, within the Destination Address field.

-The IEEE 802.3 standard (for the Destination Address field) adds significance to the second bit within the Destination Address.
+The IEEE 802.3 standard (for the Destination Address field) interprets the first bit (transmitted within the Destination Address) the same way as for the DIX standard frames.
+However, IEEE 802.3 adds significance to the second bit within the Destination Address.

 In this case, we use this second bit-field to distinguish between locally and globally administered addresses.